openupm/openupm/docs/docs/adding-upm-package.md

 You can check the failed reason at the build issues section on the package detail page.
 The most common issue is *version conflict*, means a package with the same version is already published.
 The package owner need bump the version with a new GitHub release, or re-tag the existing release.
 Build pipelines will re-build failed releases if detecting that the related git tag was removed or re-tagged.

 However, build pipelines will not rebuild an already succeeded release if detecting that the git tag is removed or retagged.
 Because it's a bad practice for talking off or replacing an existing release for a public registry.
 If the intention is to fix something, the package owner is recommended to bump the version with a new git tag.
-For the rare case, please [create an issue](https://github.com/openupm/openupm/issues) for unpublishing.
+Learn more at [modifying or deleting a published version](modifying-upm-package.md#modifying-or-deleting-a-published-version).

 ### Handling Monorepos